 Content of Form T2200

-The first part of the form contains the basic information about the employee, such as address, social insurance number, and job title.
+The first part of the form contains basic information about the employee, such as address, social insurance number, and job title.
 From there, the form asks several questions about the employee’s day-to-day conditions of employment.
 These questions help determine which deductions the employee qualifies for based on their type of employment.